abhishekdecipher/todo-app/backend/README.md

    password = password <br/>

 ## Todo Operations:
+TO Check Rest Api's End Use Postmen Client and hit the end points.
 ### Adding Todo
 1. Now you can create new data in database via API's
 2. just hit create todo API